florinpatrascu/micro-docs/WEB-INF/views/content/extensions/index.md

 Micro is a [JRack](https://github.com/florinpatrascu/jrack) component and it is basically providing a [RackResponse](https://github.com/florinpatrascu/jrack/blob/master/java/src/org/jrack/RackResponse.java) to a request made via the `call` method of the [JRack.java](https://github.com/florinpatrascu/jrack/blob/master/java/src/org/jrack/JRack.java) class.

 ### Initialization
 Extensions are loaded from Micro's `config/extensions` folder being defined by simple .yml configuration files, one configuration file for each extension.
-Micro is using an extension for supporting the internationalization of the web application [i18N](/internationalization.md) and this is the configuration file: `config/extensions/i18N.yml`
+As an example, Micro itself is using an extension for supporting the internationalization of the web application [i18N](/internationalization.md) and this is the configuration file: `config/extensions/i18N.yml`

     class: ca.simplegames.micro.extensions.i18n.I18NExtension
     intercept: {parameter_name: language, scope: "session, request, context"}